If you were to ask me why you should move to Mijas Pueblo and surrounding areas, my first answers would be:

 Once again, Mijas takes advantage of its geographical position.
 The village’s stunning outdoor auditorium is the venue for many live concerts throughout the summer months.
-Light and music shows are enjoyed in this natural surrounding.
+Light and music shows are enjoyed in this natural surroundings.

-It is advisable to pick up a copy of the free local newspaper, Mijas Semanal, to keep up to date with the numerous events and fairs that take place throughout the year, form International fairs, local ferias, jazz weekends, classic car shows and much more …
+It is advisable to pick up a copy of the free local newspaper, Mijas Semanal, to keep up to date with the numerous events and fairs that take place throughout the year, from International fairs, local ferias, jazz weekends, classic car shows and much more …

 The Sierra de Mijas is a favourite with cyclists, trekkers and dog walkers thanks to its many guided pathways and varying terrain.

-Just outside the village, in Osunillas you will find an outdoor municipal swimming pool, football pitch and indoor gymnasium offering many sports.
+Just outside the village, in Osunillas, you will find an outdoor municipal swimming pool, football pitch and indoor gymnasium offering many sports.